micah-olivas/array-print/README.md

 # Array Print

-A Python package for generating optimized print layouts for Scienion liquid-handling robots.
+A Python package for generating optimized printing inputs for Scienion liquid-handling robots.

 ## Overview